When to use 5% VAT on developments

 Where you are dealing with a ‘change in the number of dwellings’ or a conversion from commercial to residential use or into an HMO, then copies of the planning permission and the architect’s plans should suffice.

 What happens if the builder insists on charging 20% VAT?

-If your builder refuses to charge the lower rate of VAT and insists on 20% you can refer the contractor to the relevant section of Notice 708; section 7 about conversions and section 8 about renovations/refurbishments to make sure that he can see the information clearly explained by HMRC.
+If your builder refuses to charge the lower rate of VAT and insists on 20% you can refer the builder or contractor to the relevant section of Buildings and construction (VAT Notice 708) Section 7 about conversions and Section 8 about renovations / refurbishments to make sure that they can see the information clearly explained by HMRC.
 You might also consider a letter from a tax expert informing him of the VAT regulations or find a new builder that will apply the rate correctly.